Jellyfish (band): Spilt Milk

 Released on February 9, 1993, Spilt Milk peaked at number 164 in the US.
 Its poor sales were attributed to being released during the height of the popularity of grunge.
 Like Bellybutton, critics generally received the album favorably, but focused on its resemblance to artists of the 1970s, particularly the Raspberries.
 Detractors bemoaned the group for seemingly choosing Supertramp and Queen as influences.
 In the UK, the album performed better, reaching number 21.
 Its fans included Queen's Brian May, who praised the album in a contemporary interview.
 In late 1993, Jellyfish toured as the opening act for Tears for Fears.
 This tour included guitarist Eric Dover, who Sturmer said was "not really a full-fledged member [of the group]", with stops in Australia, Europe and Japan (the latter's dates were completely sold out).
-Jellyfish played their last show on November 20, 1993 at the Broward County Fair in Hollywood, Florida.
+Jellyfish played their last show on November 20, 1993 at the Broward County Fair in Hallandale Beach, Florida.

 In 1994, Jellyfish contributed a cover of Harry Nilsson's "Think About Your Troubles" to the tribute album For the Love of Harry: Everybody Sings Nilsson (1995).
 Their contribution was a personal request from Nilsson, who was a fan of the group.
 According to Manning, Nilsson met the band at a concert in Los Angeles, and "we all agreed that we should hook up and do some writing soon.
 Six weeks later he passed away."
 The cover was the last song Sturmer and Manning recorded together.